G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: Background

 \subsection{Backdoor Attacks on FL}

-Bagdasaryan \emph{et al.}~\cite{bagdasaryan2020how} initially presented that FL is generally susceptible to backdoor attacks.
-Consequently, backdoor attacks have garnered considerable attention and have posed a gigantic threat to the security of FL.
-In backdoor attacks, an attacker $\mathcal{A}$ compromises $K$ clients, manipulating their weights from $W_{c_i}$ to $\tilde{W}_{c_i}$ ($c_i \in \mathcal{C}_K$), which may then be aggregated into the global model and impact its performance.
-Specifically, attacker $\mathcal{A}$ aims for the global model to make attacker-chosen predictions on samples $x_{\mathcal{A}} \sim P_{\mathcal{D}^{\mathcal{A}}}$, where $\mathcal{D}^{\mathcal{A}}$ represents the set of backdoored samples.
-Given that the attacker can implant a backdoor at different stages of training pipeline, backdoor attacks can be classified into two types: \emph{data poisoning}~\cite{bagdasaryan2020how,wang2020attack,nguyen2020poisoning,wenger2021backdoor,nguyen2023backdoor} and \emph{model poisoning}~\cite{bagdasaryan2020how,zhang2022neurotoxin,bhagoji2019analyzing,sun2019can}.
+The susceptibility of FL to backdoor attacks has been recognized~\cite{bagdasaryan2020how}, making these attacks a significant security concern.
+In a backdoor attack, an attacker $\mathcal{A}$ compromises a subset of $K$ clients and manipulates their weights, changing them from $W_{c_i}$ to $\tilde{W}_{c_i}$ ($c_i \in \mathcal{C}_K$).
+These manipulated weights may then be aggregated into the global model $G$, impacting its performance.
+The attacker's goal is to induce the global model to make specific, attacker-determined predictions on samples $x_{\mathcal{A}} \sim P_{\mathcal{D}^{\mathcal{A}}}$, where $\mathcal{D}^{\mathcal{A}}$ represents the set of backdoored samples.
+Backdoor attacks can be classified into two types based on their execution stages: \emph{data poisoning}~\cite{nguyen2023backdoor,nguyen2020poisoning,wang2020attack,wenger2021backdoor} and \emph{model poisoning}~\cite{bagdasaryan2020how,bhagoji2019analyzing,li20233dfed,sun2019can,zhang2022neurotoxin}.

 \textbf{Data Poisoning}.
-In this type of attack, it is assumed that the attacker possesses full control over the training data collection process for malicious clients, allowing them to plant backdoored samples into the original training data.
-The goal of data poisoning attacks is to create these backdoored samples.
-Depending on whether the samples are modified or not, backdoored samples created by data poisoning attacks can be divided into semantic samples and artificial samples.
-Semantic samples have specific properties or are out-of-distribution, e.g., cars with striped patterns~\cite{bagdasaryan2020how} or Southwest airplanes~\cite{wang2020attack}.
-Artificial samples, on the other hand, are samples with specific triggers, e.g., square patterns added into the corners of samples~\cite{wenger2021backdoor}.
-Using backdoored samples, attacker $\mathcal{A}$ can directly construct poisoned weights.
+In data poisoning attacks, the attacker has full control over the training data collection process for malicious clients, enabling the injection of backdoored samples into the original training data.
+These backdoored samples can be further categorized into semantic samples, which exhibit specific properties or are out-of-distribution (e.g., cars with striped patterns~\cite{bagdasaryan2020how} or uncommon airplane types~\cite{wang2020attack}), and artificial samples, which have specific triggers (e.g., added square patterns in corners~\cite{wenger2021backdoor}).
+Backdoored samples created through data poisoning serve as a basis for constructing poisoned weights.